The emotional effects of disinheritance: Would you disinherit your son or daughter?

 Disinheriting family members: What does it mean to disinherit a child?

 It means to take away the right and opportunity for someone to inherit their share of the estate.
-This may be done in a will; however, wills can be contested.

 Can you disinherit a child in your will?